Nest Thermostat: Availability

 Nest is available for sale in the United States, Canada, Mexico, the United Kingdom, Belgium, France, Ireland, the Netherlands, Germany, Austria, Italy, and Spain.
 It is, however, compatible with many heating and cooling automation systems in other countries.
 Nest Labs have surveyed existing users known to be outside the areas where it is officially available.
 Use of the thermostat outside the United States and Canada is complicated by the software setting time and other functions based on the ZIP code.
 For international users this means they must either disable Wi‑Fi to set the time correctly or use the nearest U.S. zipcode which may result in erratic behavior as the thermostat makes faulty assumptions about inactivity corresponding with either sleep or the home's occupants being away.

 In 2013 a man-in-the-middle hack potentially allowed worldwide users to set up their time zone and local weather.

+In April 2025, Google announced they would no longer launch new Nest thermostats in Europe, citing challenges with building for a "diverse set of homes".